Flight Attendant Resume Guide + Tips + Example

 2. Personal statement

-Also called a professional summary, the personal statement is a compelling paragraph consisting of up to five sentences summarizing your career and introducing you to the hiring manager.
-This is where you pitch your best skills and related work experience.
+Also called a professional summary, a personal statement is a three-to-five-sentence paragraph summarizing your skills and experience.
 Include job-relevant skills, how long you have been in the industry and one or two of your most notable professional accomplishments.

 3. Skills

-If you have no flight attendant experience, include transferable skills from other employment opportunities, especially those that highlight your leadership and performance under stressful situations.
+If you are making an entry-level flight attendant resume, include transferable skills from other employment opportunities, especially those that highlight your leadership and performance under stressful situations.

 4. Work history

 Display your employment history in reverse chronological order.
-Include the company names, location, employment dates, and add three bullet points of measurable achievements for every job.
-For example, the amount of flights you’ve worked on, types of flights you’ve assisted and any supervisory duties.
+Include the company names, locations, employment dates, and add three bullet points of measurable achievements for every job.
+For example, the number of flights you’ve worked on, the types of flights you’ve assisted and any supervisory duties.

-If you have no experience as a flight attendant, include other relevant work experience that showcases your knowledge.
+If you do not have experience as a flight attendant yet, include other relevant work experience that showcases your knowledge.

 5. Education